See ’em, smell ’em, hear ’em but don’t touch ’em – part 2

 that had flown beside us for several minutes, disappeared into a squawking flock

-that would build to tumultuous cacophony of interspecies sonic mayhem.
+that would build to a tumultuous cacophony of interspecies sonic mayhem.
 Somehow it still managed to enchant my ears.
 As we neared the islands a far less enchanting sensory experience focused my attention.
 This was the smell of guano.
 Meters and meters of guano.
 Tons and tons of guano.
 Dried guano.
 Fresh guano.
 An ever-present unrelenting odor of guano.

 While the Chincha Islands a bit to the north are much larger than the Ballestas, when I saw a scene like this

 it was hard to imagine that as little as 150 years ago I might have seen 13 times as many birds looking for a place to poop.
-A census in 2011 estimated 4.2 million birds on these guano islands.
+A census in 2011 estimated 4,200,000 birds on these guano islands.
 In the middle of the 19th century, that count was estimated to be as high as 53 million.

 In addition to the birds, whales, dolphins, and sea turtles pass through these waters and the islands themselves are a critical breeding area for the South American sea lion